What Is a Hydrating Facial Treatment? Your Skin Guide

 Can you do a hydrating facial at home?

 At-home products apply humectants to the skin surface but cannot replicate the penetration depth of professional delivery tools.
-Professional treatments produce longer-lasting hydration because they drive ingredients into the dermis, not just the outer layer.
+Professional treatments produce longer-lasting hydration because professional tools help humectants absorb more deeply and evenly than a leave-on product can, so the glow lasts longer.